Ep. #573: Martin Short & Steve Martin, Donna Brazile, Michael Moynihan

 Nina spent more money.

-It's not cool to say voting for Biden is voting for a bull of shit.
+It's not cool to say voting for Biden is voting for a bullish shit.
+Well.

 All right, she lost the suburbs.